 While serving as Bay Shore’s basketball coach, Mr. Parham sent players to numerous colleges including the University of Miami, Bucknell, St. Peter’s, Dowling and Adelphi.
 He was also the Bay Shore women’s varsity basketball coach for two seasons.
 Upon his own high school graduation, he initially attended the University of Texas at El Paso on a scholarship before eventually transferring to Dowling.

-In addition to his responsibilities as Finley's assistant principal, Mr. Parham serves as head coach of the St. Anthony's High School girls' basketball team.
+In addition to his responsibilities as Finley’s assistant principal, Mr. Parham serves as head coach of the New York Institute of Technology women’s basketball team.

 |Ambrosio||Jaclyn||Home & Careers||ambrosioj|

 |Costello-Roth||Linda||Chair, Special Ed.||lcostello-roth|